dk00/uni-fetch/README.md

 ## Why

-- `fetch` is good, but not easy enough.
+- `fetch` is good, but not easy enough
-- minimal code for modern browsers. `axios` is still too big(5kb gzipped).
+- Minimal code for modern browsers. `axios` is still too big(5kb gzipped)
+- Minimal config
+- Focused to RESTFul API

 ## Installing